SVDwebtech/htmlInterviewQuestions028/htmlInterviewQuestions.md

 * HTML layout structure specifies the way in which a web page is arranged.
 * Every website has a specific layout and structure, and displays content in a specific manner.
 * However, there are a few things which may be considered as standard practice on how to structure a web page.
 * HTML5 structure elements are used for HTML layout structure.
+The most important elements are the header, nav, main, section, article, aside and footer.
 * The most important HTML5 structure elements are:

     ```html